gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

 Logs are vital for understanding and troubleshooting Gardener clusters.
 Yet we operate under tight resource constraints and logging stack PVs default to a static size of 30GB, for ALL shoots.
 To prevent reaching this limit and bringing down the logging stack, there is a curator sidecar which periodically removes older logs.
-As a result, in some very large or busy clusters, this strategy allows retention of logs for only for 2-3 days.
+As a result, in some very large or busy clusters, this strategy allows retention of logs only for 2-3 days.

 On the other hand, while some clusters experience storage starvation, others operate with just 5-10% of their observability volumes utilised.